FEATURE //

 As I sit here and write this, exactly one year has passed since I left the US for the first time.
 I grin when I read back through my early travel journal entries and blush slightly thinking of what an inexperienced newbie I was.
 I still do not consider myself a hardened traveler, but I do want to share my beginnings with others and inspire them to chew their way out of the maze as well.

-Anyone can do this, and I’ve yet to meet a single person out of hundreds of backpackers that regrets their decision to give up the cheese and escape the rat race.
+Anyone can do this, and I’ve yet to meet a single person out of hundreds of backpackers who regrets their decision to give up the cheese and escape the rat race.
 I would not trade my adventures, experiences, and new friends for all the promotions, cable channels, or wacky tie days in the world.

 My one step turned into the journey of a lifetime.
 So what are you waiting for?